 GEIN 6065.
 PROJECT MANAGEMENT (II).
-Three credit hours.
-Three hours of lecture per week.

 Study of the concepts and applications of project management, its evolution, importance, and the managerial implications for contemporary organizations.
 The planning, management and control of projects including the different phases in its life cycle will be studied in detail.